nikfrank/blackjack/README.md

 - implement "stand" button
 - deal card to dealer before player, and render
 - after player stands, trigger dealer algorithm
   - program dealer algorithm
+- **style hand and buttons inside sized box**
 - tabulate fortunes of player
 - implement double-down button, block hitting after, double wager
 - implementing insurance left as an exercise
 - splitting to be covered in next section (multiple hands)

-2. multiple hands at table
+2. multiple players at table

 - refactor a bunch of stuff to work with multiple hands
 - implement split as pointers to two new hand instances spliced into state.hands